AaronRobinsonMSFT/interop-doc/doc/interop-doc.md

 ## Diagnostics <a name="diagnostics"></a>

-The ability to peer into what is actually happening during an interop scenario is very important.
+The ability to observe what the runtime is doing during an interop scenario is very important.
 Multiple tools and Runtime onfiguration options exist to help understand the interop scenario while it is underway.

 **Runtime tracing**

 The CLR has extensive tracing probes built-in.
 Historically, this information is emitted via an ETW provider on Windows but has been extended to work on all platforms using [`TraceEvent`][nuget_traceevent].
 The CLR emits this data is using the `Microsoft-Windows-DotNETRuntime` provider (ID: `{e13c0d23-ccbc-4e12-931b-d9cc2eee27e4}`).
 Specific interop details can be requested using the `InteropKeyword` (ID: `0x2000`) and documented [here](https://docs.microsoft.com/dotnet/framework/performance/interop-etw-events).
 The data can be collected using a number of tools but the most convenient is [PerfView][repo_perfview].

 In .NET Core 3.1/.NET 5+ the interop events contain extensive IL Stub details such as the generated IL instructions.
 Below is an abridged example for the `sum_ints()` P/Invoke captured and formatted using the PerfView tool.
+Observe the signatures in the event payload &ndash; this is useful when validating the declared P/Invoke signature expresses what is desired.

 ```xml
 <Event